 Testing is key in DevOps.
 While manual testing should be done occasionally, you should apply test automation frequently.
 When you’re exploring DevOps for your operational needs, you would understand that there are tons of applications for test automation.
 You can use both open source and paid tools for test automation.

 While you can start with the free ones depending on the size of your establishment and the scope of the project, you can eventually move to a paid tool as your requirement increases.
 Set your parameters and metrics straight and stringent and define the goals of your tests and tie them back to their impact.
 If your tests show a 99% pass on ancillary functions, but fail by 1% at core functions, your testing stands as futile.

 Developing with Users in Mind

 When your developers are introduced to DevOps, they would naturally get driven by the checklists DevOps throws at them to build good software.
 So, they tend to focus on meeting these checklists moving away from their primary goal – to develop software for end-users.
 It is always important to develop software keeping in mind the end-users.
-The more your software is optimized for users and functions at solving their concerns with minimal efforts, the higher your software quality would be.
+The more your software is optimized for users and functions at solving their concerns with minimal effort, the higher your software quality would be.

 Meeting Coding Standards

 There are international standards set to assess software quality.
 For the uninitiated, the benchmarking standards are set by the Consortium for IT Software Quality.
 When you’re scaling DevOps, it helps to keep the standards in mind and operation.
 For this, you need to implement quality coding practices in your organization.
 For instance, you can work on enhancing your architectural standards, keeping an eye on dynamic coding, buffer flows, loop computations, and more.
 These good practices will allow you to maintain good software quality when scaling up DevOps.

 So, these are some of the most effective recommendations to maintain software quality when scaling up DevOps.
 If there are other techniques you can think of, share them in your comments.
-In the end, it’s a quality product delivered at the right time that matters.
+Ultimately, it’s a quality product delivered at the right time that matters.